Tetsuya3850/React-Express-Examples/todo/README.md

-A todo app example written by React.js, React Native, and Node.js
+A todo app example written by React, React Native, and Express.

 ## Features

-- A todo can be added.
+- Todos can be added.
-- All todos can be read.
+- Todos can be read.
-- A todo can be deleted.
+- Todos can be deleted.

 ## Demo